This plant often gets a lot of critiscism.

 I read a nice chapter in one of my older books and start off with this and then list all its virtues on the next page.

-These are found in the Equisetaceae family which is family number 5 in the Calomophyte group of the Pteridophytes (or Ferns & Fern allies)) and are one the most primitive of vascular plants.
+The Equisetaceae family is family number 5 in the Calomophyte group of the Pteridophytes (or Ferns & Fern allies)) and are one the most primitive of vascular plants.
+There are 10 known native species.

 “It is a common enough plant – you will find it growing everywhere – and yet quite extraordinary.